Author has written 3 stories for Phantom of the Opera.

 To my amazing fan base, my beloved readers/reviewers!
 Without you, I would have never had the nerve to stick around for so long when I began this little trilogy of mine.
 Who would have thought that one tiny attempt to further the ending of the 2004 Phantom movie could have turned out a series in me.
 You all keep me going and your unwavering support means more to me than you'll ever begin to know.
 I hope to continue to entertain you.

-Turning of the Tide is still temporarily on hold (but is being written offline).
+Turning of the Tide is temporarily on hold.
 I'll be sure to update as soon as my schedule allows me to do so.
-Thank you all for your continued patience and understanding...
+Thank you all for your patience and understanding...
 Life happens... -sighs-

 I will be taking down Volume 3 of my story, in order to make necessary revisions, as well as prepare for new updates and a proper debut of this third Phantom fiction.
 Please be patient, as I am doing my best to continue this story.
 Thanks!